FrederikTobner/JANUS/book/src/chapter-03-boot-process/kernel-entry.md

 ```

 The `volatile` keyword tells the compiler: "Don't optimize this away, even though it looks useless."
 Without it, an optimizing compiler might think "this loop does nothing" and remove it.
 We *want* the infinite loop.

+[!side]
+Compilers are too smart for their own good sometimes. `volatile` is our way of saying "trust me on this one."
+[/!side]

 ## Testing the Kernel